Comments & Complaints

 While we constantly strive to provide an excellent, friendly and efficient service, we realise that occasionally things do not go as smoothly as we would like.

-If you are unhappy with something we have done, please speak to one of our Reception Supervisors, Tracey Seager or Trudi Young at Ibstock or one of our Lead Dispensers, Sharon Ward or Jane Russell at Barlestone in the first instance.
+If you are unhappy with something we have done, please speak to our Reception Supervisor, Tracey Seager at Ibstock or our Lead Dispenser, Sharon Ward at Barlestone in the first instance.
 If they are unable to help or you wish to escalate your complaint, please ask for Diane Sheasby, our Operations Manager.

 We will always try and sort anything out as soon as possible but we do have an official practice complaints policy for situations which can't be resolved quickly and verbally.

 The Health Service Ombudsman has published a booklet that describes the ‘six principles for remedy’ in relation to complaints handling and involves: